Suwinski hits 2-run HR in bottom of 9th, Pirates beat Dbacks

 PITTSBURGH — Rookie Jack Suwinski hit a two-run homer in the bottom of the ninth inning and the Pittsburgh Pirates rallied past the Arizona Diamondbacks 2-1 on Saturday.

 Bryan Reynolds led off the ninth with a single against Mark Melancon (1-6), who blew his second save in 13 opportunities.
-Suwinski then lofted a flyball into the right-field stands for his first career game-ending hit and sixth home run of the season.
+Suwinski then lofted a flyball into the right-field stands on the ninth pitch of the at-bat for his first career game-ending hit and sixth home run of the season.

+"It was awesome.
+Cool experience," Suwinski said.
+"That's the stuff you think about playing Wiffle Ball in your backyard.
+That's my first time doing that, so it was pretty cool.
+Pretty special."

+Suwinski leads NL rookies in home runs.
+It has been an impressive showing for the 23-year-old right fielder, who was called up from Double-A Altoona in April in an emergency situation when Reynolds had a one-day stint on the COVID-19 injury list.

+"I'm super thankful and grateful for them to give me the opportunity in the first place and then to let me stick around long enough to get comfortable and make adjustments and see what kind of player I am at the big league level," Suwinski said.

-The homer spoiled an outstanding effort by Arizona starter Zach Davis, who pitched 7 2/3 scoreless innings.
+The homer spoiled an outstanding effort by Arizona starter Zach Davies, who pitched 7 2/3 scoreless innings.
 He allowed three hits, struck out six and walked two.

 Chris Stratton (3-2) pitched a scoreless ninth in his 200th career appearance.